UniTN-Mechatronics/arduino-encoder-board/readme.md

 **SENDING TO MASTER**

-every time the master request, every data inside the struct data_t is sent.
+every time the master requests, every data inside the struct data_t is sent.

 ```c++
 void requestEvent() {